 Unsafe medication practices and medication errors are a leading cause of injury and avoidable harm in healthcare systems worldwide.

 Clinical Pharmacology is a key discipline for managing these drug-related problems.

-Countries are encouraged to carry out joint actions and activities on May 6th to highlight the importance of safe and rational use of drugs such as: educational seminars/webinars, hospital events/stalls, grand rounds, communication and dissemination of the WHO Global Patient Safety Challenge material.
+Countries are encouraged to carry out joint actions and activities on May 5th to highlight the importance of safe and rational use of drugs such as: educational seminars/webinars, hospital events/stalls, grand rounds.
+LEARN MORE >

 What is IUPHAR?

 The International Union of Basic and Clinical Pharmacology (IUPHAR), founded in 1965, is a voluntary, non-profit association representing the interests of scientists in pharmacology-related fields to facilitate better medicines and improve health through pharmacology education and research worldwide.
 It also has an official relation with the World Health Organisation.
 IUPHAR has 58 member societies, it represents about 37,000 pharmacologists around the world.